-GAP and Kenzo are two different programs devoted to Symbolic Computation, that up to now have followed separate lines and do not have many calculations in common.
+GAP and Kenzo are two different programs devoted to Symbolic Computation, which up to now have followed separate paths and have little functionality in common.

-One the one hand, Kenzo [DRSS99] is a Common Lisp program devoted to Symbolic Computation in Algebraic Topology.
-It was developed by Francis Sergeraert and some coworkers, and makes use of the effective homology method to determine homology groups of complicated spaces; it has obtained some results (for example homology groups of iterated loop spaces of a loop space modified by a cell attachment, components of complex Postnikov towers, etc.) which had never been determined before.
-In principle Kenzo is not intended to compute homology of groups and it does not know what a resolution is, although it implements Eilenberg-MacLane spaces K(G, n) for every n but only for $G = \mathbb{Z}$ and $G = \mathbb{Z}2$.
+One the one hand, Kenzo [5] is a Common Lisp program devoted to Symbolic Computation in Algebraic Topology.
+It was developed by Francis Sergeraert and some co-workers, and makes use of the effective homology method to determine homology groups of complicated spaces; it has obtained some results (for example homology groups of iterated loop spaces of a loop space modified by a cell attachment, components of complex Postnikov towers, etc.) which had never been determined before.
+In principle Kenzo is not intended to compute homology of groups and it does not know what a resolution is, although it implements Eilenberg-MacLane spaces K(G,n) for every n but only for $G = \mathbb{Z}$ and $G = \mathbb{Z}2$ .

-On the other hand, GAP [GAP] is a system for computational discrete algebra, with particular emphasis on Computational Group Theory.
-In our work we focus our attention on HAP, which is a homological algebra library for use with GAP, written by the second author of the paper and still under development.
-The initial focus of this package is on computations related to the cohomology of groups.
+On the other hand, GAP [1] is a system for computational discrete algebra with particular emphasis on Computational Group Theory.
+In our work we focus attention on the HAP homological algebra library for use with GAP (written by the second author of the paper and still under development).
+The initial focus of HAP is on computations related to the cohomology of groups.
 A range of finite and infinite groups are handled, with particular emphasis on integral coefficients.
 It also contains some functions for the integral (co)homology of: Lie rings, Leibniz rings, cat-1-groups and digital topological spaces.
 In particular, HAP allows one to obtain (small) resolutions of many different groups, but it does not implement the bar resolution nor Eilenberg-MacLane spaces K(G, 1).

-In this work, we try to relate both systems: we implement the spaces K(G, 1) in Kenzo for other groups G and then take a resolution from HAP to determine its effective homology, which will make it possible to determine the homology groups of G and make use of K(G, 1) (in an effective way) in other constructions.
+In this work, we try to relate both systems: we implement the spaces K(G,1) in Kenzo for other groups G and then take a resolution from HAP to determine its effective homology.
+This will make it possible to determine the homology groups of G and make use of K(G,1) (in an effective way) in other constructions.

 3. AN ALGORITHM CONSTRUCTING THE EFFECTIVE HOMOLOGY OF A GROUP FROM A RESOLUTION is provided.
-Furthermore, let us assume that the resolution F is given with a contracting homotopy, that is to say, Abelian group morphisms $h_n: F_n \to F{n+1}$ for each $n \ge -1$ (in general not compatible with the G-action), such that
+Furthermore, let us assume that the resolution $F$ is given with a contracting homotopy, that is to say, Abelian group morphisms $h_n: F_n \to F{n+1}$ for each $n \ge -1$ (in general not compatible with the G-action), such that

-Let us suppose that G is a group and a (small) free resolution
+Let us suppose that G is a group and a (small) free $\mathbb{Z}G$ -resolution